Bhoomika121002/VirtuoThink-Sign2Text-Empowering-Virtual-Intelligence/README.md

 A python library Hunspell_suggest is used to suggest correct alternatives for each (incorrect) input word and we display a set of words matching the current word in which the user can select a word to append it to the current sentence.
 This helps in reducing mistakes committed in spellings and assists in predicting complex words.

+## Conclusion
+A real-time vision-based American Sign Language (ASL) recognition system developed for Deaf and Mute (D&M) individuals, focusing on ASL alphabets.

+A final accuracy of 98.0% on the dataset, with significant improvement achieved through the implementation of two layers of algorithms.

+Enhanced prediction process enables differentiation between symbols with high similarity, improving system accuracy and robustness.

+The system demonstrates the capability to detect nearly all ASL symbols under optimal conditions: clear presentation, minimal background noise, and adequate lighting.

+The developed ASL recognition system showcases promising accuracy and functionality, offering potential to significantly enhance communication opportunities for the D&M community.
+Continued advancements in technology and algorithm refinement hold promise for further improving system accuracy and usability, ultimately fostering greater inclusivity and communication access for D&M individuals.